sandy2008/workshop/software/advent-of-calm-2025/docs/README.md

 }
 ```

 The key point here is that `CreateOrderUsecase` does not know about the concrete database (e.g., Postgres).
-It only knows the `OrderRepository` interface.
+It only knows the Ports (e.g., `OrderRepository`).

+> **Note: Transactional Consistency (DB Save vs. MQ Publish)**
+> In this example, "DB Save -> MQ Publish" are executed sequentially.
+In real-world systems, you should consider transaction boundaries and compensation (e.g., the Outbox pattern) to prevent double-sends or missing messages.

 ### Step 3: Implementing the Infrastructure Layer (`infra/`)